 Thanks to Google’s Be Internet Awesome program, we can teach our kids to be safe and smart online in a fun, educational and interactive way!
 It’s not only Ad blockers and parental controls that we need when it comes to our children’s access to the internet, we need to teach them how to handle the content they do see which may affect them.
+Sure, we as parents may learn more here about the deals to get them the cheapest internet access we can, but using that internet still should come with some rules and understanding.
 This post was sponsored, but the opinions and text are my own.

 We all could benefit from having more kindness around us.
 Whether youre showing kindness to a stranger or using kind words on the internet to make someone feel better, every act of kindness you do, no matter how small, can make a lot of difference in someones life.
 In fact, studies have shown that we feel happier when we perform acts of kindness.